-The Traditional Chinese Medicine (TCM) concepts of unblocking “Qi” or energy in the "Meridians” is often used to explain how acupuncture works, even though this concept by the Chinese 2,000 years ago has not been proven, the meridians closely match the nerves of the body (with some variations) and energy or Qi inside does correspond the electrical signals generated in the nerves,3 explaining why Traditional Chinese Medicine acupuncture still works despite its explanation not being correct by today's modern science standards4 .
+The Traditional Chinese Medicine (TCM) concepts of unblocking “Qi” or energy in the "Meridians” is often used to explain how acupuncture works, even though this concept from China has not been proven, the meridians do closely match the nerves of the body (with some variations) and energy or Qi inside does correspond the electrical signals generated in the nerves,3 explaining why Traditional Chinese Medicine acupuncture still works despite its explanation not being correct by today's modern science standards4 .

 The acupuncture points have been found to be a variety physical structures of the nervous system and soft tissue 6, that can be stimulated by thin metal needles, pressure, electricity, heat and laser,7,8 activating these structures trigger many biological reactions that control or influence the bodies anatomy and physiology.

 There have been over 13,000 studies performed in 60 countries understanding how acupuncture works with the number of new acupuncture studies currently twice the number than into new drugs and other conventional mainstream medicine9.

 Acupuncture today still suffers from skepticism and doubt from medical professionals and the public in part because of the Traditional Chinese Medicine (TCM) cultural narrative of Qi and Meridans still used to teach "How acupuncture Works" in American and other Acupuncture Schools around the world.10

 Acupuncture has been used for thousands of years by millions of people